 Over the next several decades, right-wing Guatemalan governments used this issue to fuel nationalist sentiment, while periodically threatening to invade.
-Negotiations between Great Britain and Guatemala over Belizean territory continued to fail in the 1970s, so Belizean leaders took their case for self-determination to the international community.
+Negotiations between Great Britain and Guatemala over Belizean territory continued to fail in the 1970s, so Belizean leaders took their case for selfdetermination to the international community.
 Meanwhile, in 1973, the colony changed its name from British Honduras to Belize in anticipation of eventual independence.

-Belize Achieves Independence

-Gradually, Belize gained international support for its cause, and in 1980, the United Nations passed a resolution demanding independence for Belize with continued defense support from Great Britain.
+Belize Achieves Independence Gradually, Belize gained international support for its cause, and in 1980, the United Nations passed a resolution demanding independence for Belize with continued defense support from Great Britain.
 Despite Guatemala's ongoing territorial claims, Belize gained independence on September 21, 1981, though British troops remained until 1994.
 Independent Belize also joined the Commonwealth of Nations, an international cooperative organization of former British colonies (see p.
 4 of Political and Social Relations).
 Following independence, a 2-party system emerged in which the center-left PUP and the center-right United Democratic Party (UDP) alternated in power.
 Known as "Father of the Nation," PUP leader George Price became the independent country's first PM in 1981, an office he held until 1984 and again from 1989-93.
 Before and after Price's terms, UDP leader Manuel Esquivel was PM from 1984-89 and 1993-98.

-Contemporary Belize

-In 1998, PUP leader Said Musa became PM, holding the office for some 10 years.
+Contemporary Belize In 1998, PUP leader Said Musa became PM, holding the office for some 10 years.
 He proved an unpopular leader, especially when he tried to reduce the foreign debt by raising taxes, sparking riots in 2005.
 Following accusations of corruption, the PUP lost power in 2008 when UDP leader Dean Barrow took office as PM.
-He remains in office today after winning an unprecedented 3rd term in 2015 (Photo: Former US Vice President Joe Biden, center, with Latin American leaders in 2016, notably Prime Minister Barrow to Biden's left).

-Influx of Refugees: In the 1980s-90s, Belize

-welcomed approximately 30,000 refugees from civil wars and political unrest in Guatemala, Honduras, and El Salvador.
+He remains in office today after winning an unprecedented 3rd term in 2015.
+Influx of Refugees: In the 1980s-90s, Belize welcomed approximately 30,000 refugees from civil wars and political unrest in Guatemala, Honduras, and El Salvador.
 The refugee influx, coupled with Garifuna and Creole migration to the US, has caused a demographic shift, with Spanish-speaking mestizos now comprising around 53% of the population and the historically dominant Creoles composing about 26% (see p.
 12 of Political and Social Relations).
 Ongoing Territorial Dispute with Guatemala: Although Guatemala formally recognized Belize as an independent nation in 1991, it continues to maintain its claims to almost 1/2 of Belize's territory plus certain maritime zones.
 Negotiations between the 2 countries continued through the 1990s-2000s with little success.
-In 2008, Guatemala and Belize agreed to refer the dispute to the International Court of Justice pending confirmation by public referendum, yet a decade passed before further action occurred.
-In May 2018, Guatemala held its referendum which revealed overwhelming support for this plan, though turnout was very low.
-The Belizean government has announced it will hold its referendum in spring 2019 (Illustration: coat of arms).
+In 2008, Guatemala and Belize agreed to refer the dispute to the International Court of Justice (ICJ) pending confirmation by public referendum, yet a decade passed before further action occurred.
+In May 2018, HISTORY MYTH HISTORY & Guatemala held its referendum which revealed overwhelming support for this plan, though turnout was very low.
+In April 2019, Belizeans also approved the reference of the dispute to the ICJ by a 55% majority.

-Α stable democracy.
-Belize struggles to reduce crime associated with drug trafficking (see p.
+А stable democracy.
+Belize struaales to reduce crime associated with drug trafficking (see p.
 11 of Political and Social Relations) and its massive government debt.
-Although it has 3rd-highest CFNTAM's per capita income.
-Belize suffers high unemployment and poverty rates
+Although it has CENTAM's 4th highest per capita income, Belize suffers high unemployment and poverty rates (see p.

-(see p.
 2 of Economics and Resources).